THE ZARGHAMI REPORT

 Pricing Trends

-Pricing in Sarasota strengthened in May 2026.
-The median sale price rose to $485,000, up from $475,000 in May 2025.
-Since the median reflects the middle of the market, this suggests the typical Sarasota sale price improved modestly from last year.
+Pricing improved in Sarasota in June.
+The median sale price rose to $495,000, up from $478,000 in June 2025.
+Since the median reflects the middle of the market, this suggests that typical closed-sale pricing moved higher.

 Inventory Trends